Genah Fabian: 2022 season

 Fabian faced Julia Budd on May 6, 2022 at PFL 3.
 At weigh-ins, Fabian missed weight for the bout, officially weighing in at 160.8 pounds, 4.8 pounds over the lightweight non-title fight limit.
 She was fined 20 percent of her purse, and was rendered ineligible to win playoff points.
 She was given a walkover loss, and was penalized one point in the PFL standings.
 Budd received a walkover win regardless of bout outcome.
 Despite this, Fabian won the bout on the scorecards of all three judges, improving her professional record to 5-2, despite officially losing the bout under the structure of the PFL.

 Fabian faced Larissa Pacheco on July 1, 2022 at PFL 6.
 She lost the bout via TKO stoppage in the first round.

 Professional boxing fights

 In March 2021, Fabian made her professional boxing debut against Ariane Nicholson.
 Due to an accidental headbutt, Nicholson received a bad cut which forced the referee to stop the fight, ending in a no contest.
+Fabian would have her second professional boxing fight on 14 September 2024 when she fought Trish Vaka on a David Nyika undercard.
+The fight would end in a Majority Decision Draw.